nisbus/mathex/README.md

 ## MCP server and client

-This project exposes the statistics functions over a minimal line-based TCP protocol.
+This project exposes the statistics and calculator functions over a minimal line-based TCP protocol.
 The easiest way to run the server is via Docker:

 ```bash
 docker build -t mathex .